-*Sludge other than that applied to the land in accordance with 32.1-164.

-Historical Waste Generation (1998 – 2003)
+Historical Waste Generation (2015-- 2021)

 4.2.1 Total Tonnage Recorded at Transfer Stations

-Tables 37 through 39 summarize the data collected at the transfer stations from 1998 through 2003 for Buchanan and Dickenson Counties and for 1999 – 2003 for Russell County.
+Tables 48 through 50 summarize the data collected at the transfer stations from 2015 through 2021 for Buchanan and Dickenson Counties and for 2015 – 2021 for Russell County.
 The categories are not identical to those indicated on the DEQ 50-25 forms but are expanded and represent the data as collected across the scales at the transfer stations.
 These tables also indicate the percent annual change in various categories of waste and indicate a positive increase in household and commercial tonnage especially over the past several years even though the population has been declining.
-They also indicate that Buchanan County receives a significant percentage (13.1%) of mine waste, and that Russell County receives a significant percentage (13.2%) of commercial waste.
-Dickenson County’s waste is primarily household as collected by the County with limited amounts of other waste types.
+They also indicate that Buchanan County receives a significant percentage (50.79%) of mine waste, and Dickenson County’s waste is primarily household as collected by the County with limited amounts of other waste types.

-TABLE 36
+TABLE 48